Sorana Cirstea vs. Claire Liu: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Sorana Cirstea vs. Claire Liu Prediction and Odds

-Based on the moneyline in this match, Sorana Cirstea has a 78.9% chance to win.
+Based on the moneyline in this match, Sorana Cirstea has an 80.0% chance to win.

 |Sorana Cirstea